-Slopes are a major factor related to loss-of-control and tip-over accidents, which can result in severe injury or death.
+Slopes are a major factor related to loss-of-control and tipover accidents, which can result in severe injury or death.
 All slopes require extra CAUTION.
 If you cannot back up the slope or if you feel uneasy on the slope, DO NOT mow it.
 Use extra care with grass catchers or other attachments; these affect the handling and the stability of the machine.

 - 1. DO NOT operate machine on slopes exceeding 15 degrees (27% grade). - 2.
 Exercise EXTREME CAUTION on slopes above 10 degrees (18% grade).
 Turn blades OFF when traveling uphill.
 Use a slow speed and avoid sudden or sharp turns. - 3.
 DO NOT operate machine back and forth across face of slopes.
 Operate up and down.
 Practice on slopes with blades off. - 4.
-AVOID uphill starts.
-If machine stops going uphill or tires lose traction, turn blades OFF and back slowly down the slope.
+AVOID starting, stopping or turning on slopes.
+If machine stops going uphill or tires lose traction, turn blades OFF and back slowly straight down the slope. - 5.
+STAY ALERT for holes and other hidden hazards.
+Tall grass can hide obstacles.
+Keep away from ditches, washouts, culverts, fences and protruding objects.